Puppy pipeline runs from Georgia northward to adoptive homes

 She was one of a half-dozen dogs who got the ride of their lives flying from Macon, Georgia, to new homes in Virginia.

-Kim Williams, who volunteers for the Lost Dog and Cat Rescue Foundation of Arlington, Virginia, tells WMAZ-TV he has tapped into a puppy pipeline to bring some of Georgia's homeless pet population to the mid-Atlantic region, where demand is outrunning the number of dogs available for adoption.
+Kim Williams, who volunteers for the Lost Dog and Cat Rescue Foundation of Arlington, Virginia, told WMAZ out of Macon, Georgia, he has tapped into a puppy pipeline to bring some of Georgia’s homeless pet population to the mid-Atlantic region, where demand is outrunning the number of dogs available for adoption.

 “We have had the most incredible outpouring of people in the D.C. suburbs that have a strong desire to rescue dogs and cats during this pandemic,” Williams wrote in an email.